dotnet/docs/docs/azure/dependency-injection.md

 ms.author: pakrym
 author: pakrym
 ---

-# Dependency injection with the Azure SDK for .NET
+# Dependency injection with the Azure .NET SDK

 This article demonstrates how to register Azure service clients from the [latest .NET Azure SDKs](https://azure.github.io/azure-sdk/releases/latest/index.html) in an ASP.NET Core application.
 Every ASP.NET Core application starts by booting up the application using the instructions provided in the `Startup` class.
 This includes a `ConfigureServices` method that is an ideal place to configure clients.